Duam/python-spaceflight-playground/models/liftoff_model/README.md

 base.

 There are three important points in space:
-- Center of mass (COM): The gravitational force applies here
+- Center of mass (COM): The gravitational force applies here.
+The spacecraft rotates around this point
 - Center of pressure (COP): The wind force applies here
 - Base: Gimballed thruster force